-Dark Corner Distillery is the first modern distillery in South Carolina making gin, and their gin is called White Tiger Gin.
-The name likely comes from the botanical note of their gin, as they mention on their site: “featuring an exotic blend of Far East botanicals including Szechuan pepper, lemongrass, Thai basil and jasmine.”
-Although there are no White Tigers roaming the wilderness of South Carolina, Dark Corner Distillery looks towards Asia for both its inspiration in terms of name and botanical mix.
-Although unusual at first glance, clearly there’s some association between name and what you’re drinking.
-Let’s get down to the tasting.
+Dark Corner Distillery was the first modern distillery in South Carolina making gin, and their gin is called White Tiger Gin.
+The name likely comes from the botanical note of their gin, as they mention on their site: “featuring an exotic blend of Far East botanicals including Szechuan pepper, lemongrass, Thai basil and jasmine.“

 Smells instantly gin like, but still rather subtle.
 A faint note of black pepper.
 Understated, but primarily juniper-like.
 Hints of heat too.